 Put Items into Storage

 With a self storage unit or home storage room, you can keep seasonal items like holiday decorations, winter or summer clothes, and lawn equipment out of the way when you don’t need them.
+If you’re running a small business from home, consider storing extra inventory and supplies in affordable commercial self storage.
 You can even store boxes of clutter that you need to go through one by one (like when you’re using the Box & Banish method), so they don’t take up space in your home.

 Embrace a Minimalist Lifestyle